sebasludev/yougem/README.md

 # YouGem | A webapp powered by Google Gemini AI

-Note: Before starting, i whould like to mention that i will continue working on the project of a different repo, to work on performance and polish the UI, thanks.
+Note: Before starting, i whould like to mention that i will continue working on the project in a different repo, to work on performance and polish the UI, thanks.

 ## Description